 Our units in Eastern Europe — Lithuania, Estonia, Belarus, and Slovenia — have already proved to be highly successful.
 In 2019, Dodo had a very promising start in Nigeria.
-And going forward, we intend to double down on two key markets: the UK and China.
-In both of them, we’re launching company-owned units.
+And going forward, we intend to double down on the UK where we’re launching company-owned units.

 And of course, we’re using our technology, experience, and financial resources to reach beyond pizza and develop new foodservice concepts.
 More about it here.

-Read this very personal dispatch from Fyodor Ovchinnikov: CEO’s letter
+A very personal post from Fyodor Ovchinnikov: CEO’s letter

 What’s in it for you